ansible/ansible/docs/docsite/rst/presentations/ansible-testing.rst

    * Q: If I said Shippable or Travis who would know what they are:

-     * Shippable is a Continious Integration (CI) tool, like Travis
+     * Shippable is a Continuous Integration (CI) tool, like Travis
      * Integrate with GitHub to test (PRs) + merges
      * Originally used Travis, moved as Shippable is cheaper
      * 52 Concurrent jobs as of May 2017